 We are fortunate to serve the youngest children of our population and their caregivers-the portion of the population where our investment dollars can have the greatest impact.
-Economist James Heckman and colleagues have conducted in-depth analyses regarding the economics of poverty.
+Economist James Heckman and colleagues have conducted in-depth analyses regarding the economics

-This exploration of the cost-benefit ratio of investment in anti-poverty programming clearly points to investing early when the greatest rate of return on an investment is possible (Cunha & Heckman, 2009; Doyle, Harmon, Heckman, & Tremblay, 2009; Heckman, 2006).
+"Intervention is likely to be more effective and less costly when provided earlier in life rather than later.
+(National Scientific Council on the Developing Child, 2007). of poverty.
+This exploration of the costbenefit ratio of investment in anti-poverty programming clearly points to investing early when the greatest rate of return on an investment is possible (Cunha & Heckman, 2009; Doyle, Harmon, Heckman, & Tremblay, 2009; Heckman, 2006).
 Since the adverse impact of poverty appears to stem from a lack of early stimulation, later remediation strategies may have less of a lasting impact or be wholly ineffective.

-Brain plasticity.
+Brain development.
 Periods of high brain plasticity-the same periods often cited for sensitive or critical periods of language development and benefits of early auditory access-cause children to be ripe for learning in the early years.
 This highly plastic window of opportunity also causes children to be more vulnerable to the effects of toxic stress (Garner et al., 2012; Shonkoff, Boyce, & McEwen, 2009).
-Expert panelists from the National Scientific Council on the Developing Child suggest that positive early experiences-ascertained through nurturing caregivers and stimulating environment-can build and reinforce important neural pathways relating to language development and executive functioning (Center on the Developing Child, Harvard University, 2010).
+Expert panelists from the National Scientific Council on the Developing Child suggest that positive early experiences-ascertained through nurturing caregivers and stimulating environment-can build and reinforce important neural pathways relating to language development and executive functioning (Center on the Developing

+Child, Harvard University, 2010).
 Adverse early experiences can weaken these connections.
 The Adverse Childhood Experiences (ACE) Study (CDC-ACE Study, 2012) has provided plentiful data by which to explore the relationship between early adverse experiences, longitudinal health, and developmental outcomes.
-Researchers have found that the number of traumatic events in a child's life is proportional to their risk for medical and social difficulties as adolescents and adults (Dube, Felitti, Dong, Giles, & Anda, 2003; Felitti, 2002; Felitti et al., 1998).
+Researchers have found that the number of traumatic events in a child's life is proportional to their risk for medical and social difficulties as adolescents and adults (Shonkoff et al., 2012).
 Researchers continue work to identify those interventions in medical and educational domains that might provide protection to the developing brain and increase a child's ability to cope or be resilient.
 Author Paul Tough (2011) cites the director of the ACE Study, Dr. Vincent Levitt, as suggesting that currently the primary intervention for young children with adverse experiences should include enhancement of supportive relationships among educators, parents, and young children.
 These enhanced relationships will serve to buffer developing children from the adverse effects of poverty.